aaltsys/doc-develop/3_learn/01_shell.rst

 Unix-like operating systems have experienced a public domain rebirth in Linux, where Linux servers now account for a large majority of all active web servers.
-Also, Apple's OS-X operating system for the Macintosh is a Unix, and these computers are wildly popular in the programming community.
-As a result, any programmer doing collaborative web development is almost certain to be working with shell programming either on the desktop, or on servers, or both.
+Also, Apple's OS-X operating system for the Macintosh is a Unix, and these computers are quite popular in the programming community.
+As a result, anyone doing collaborative web development is almost certain to be working with shell programming either on the desktop, or on servers, or both.

 .. _history: